tamus-cyber/cyber.tamus.edu/policy.md

 ## System Offices Cybersecurity Standards and Procedures

-System Offices cybersecurity standards and procedures guide the System Offices IT organization and other Texas A&M System Offices in the delivery of information security and compliance activities, and can be found here:
+System Offices cybersecurity standards and procedures guide System Offices IT and other Texas A&M System Offices in the delivery of information security and compliance activities.
+These standards and procedures can be found here:

 [System Offices Cybersecurity Standards and Procedures](https://it.tamus.edu/cybersecurity/so-cyber-policy/)